 Maybe you’ve approached a friend, parent or partner and tried to have a discussion with them.
-But somehow, instead of having the discussion, you end up talking about something else, being accused of something you are sure you didn’t do, or you are told that you are too overreacting and too sensitive and that you are to blame for the problem.
+But instead of having the discussion, you end up talking about something else, being accused of something you are sure you didn’t do, or you are told that you are overreacting or too sensitive, and that you are to blame for the problem.

 Before you know it, you are so preoccupied with defending yourself that you have forgotten what you were originally talking about.
-It seems to have all turned around and you are the one apologizing and defending yourself and wishing you had never said anything in the first place.
+The discussion seems to have turned around and you are the one apologizing, second guessing yourself, and wishing you had never said anything in the first place.

-They storm off leaving you standing there wondering what on earth just happened.
-You feel stupid, embarrassed, confused, wondering if you are going crazy, and you decide never to pursue the subject again.
+They storm off, leaving you wondering what on earth just happened.
+And you decide never to pursue the subject again.

-The term gaslighting comes from a 1940’s film called Gas Light, in which a scheming husband plots to get rid of his wife by convincing her she is losing her mind and she belongs in an asylum.
-He makes subtle changes in the home like hiding things, moving things around and dimming the lights, but tells her that she is the one doing these things and that she must be going crazy if she doesn’t remember doing them.
-Over time her husband breaks her spirit and she believes she is going crazy.
-She ends up thinking what her husband wants her to think, and she feels confused, powerless, and no longer able to trust her own reality or judgement.
+The term gaslighting comes from a 1940’s film called Gas Light, in which a scheming husband wants his wife’s inheritance for himself so he plots to get rid of her by convincing her she is losing her mind so she can be sent away to an asylum.
+He makes subtle changes in the home by hiding and moving things and adjusting the lights, but he tells her that she is the one doing these things and that she must be going crazy if she doesn’t remember doing them.
+Over time her husband breaks her spirit and she believes she has gone insane.
+She feels confused, powerless, and no longer able to trust her own reality or judgement.

 Simply put: gaslighting is anything a person says or does that makes you doubt your own memories, judgement or reality, forcing you to second guess yourself and your choices.

-When questioned or confronted, a gaslighter will deny that something happened and tell you that you are overreacting, imagining things and are confused, even if you are sure something did happen and you feel you have the right to be upset.
+When questioned or confronted, a gaslighter will tell you that you are overreacting, imagining things and are confused, even if you are sure something did happen.

 In extreme cases this can be done as a means of gaining influence and control over someone so they eventually doubt themselves to the point that they cannot rely on their own perspective or the truth of their own experience.